dotnet/csharpstandard/standard/unsafe-code.md

 >
 > *end example*

+The `unsafe` modifier establishes an unsafe context, thus permitting the use of pointer types.
+In addition, the following compile-time restrictions are modified in an unsafe context:

+- All safe-context restrictions (§16.4.12.1) are reported as compile-time warnings instead of errors.
+- The ref-safe-context restrictions (§9.7.2.1 - §9.7.2.8) are reported as compile-time warnings, as are the final two bullet items in §9.7.2.9.
+The first three bullet points in §9.7.2.9 are reported as compile-time errors even in an unsafe context.

-Other than establishing an unsafe context, thus permitting the use of pointer types, the `unsafe` modifier has no effect on a type or a member.
+The `unsafe` modifier has no other effect on a type or a member.

 > *Example*: In the following code
 >